 Remove tapestry from package and iron the fabric to remove wrinkles.

-Using Low-temp glue and gun.
+Using a low-temp glue gun.
 Put a thin line of glue on the edges of a foam sheet and glue each piece together like the Tapestry Foam layout above.

 Glue the brace strips to the back of the foam sheets to strengthen them and help hold them together tightly.
 Dust off any loose foam on the front of the foam where the tapestry will be.

 Brush off any loose foam on the tapestry.
-Glue a piece of twine to the center of the top of the back of the tapestry to hang.
+Glue a few 6-inch pieces of twine to the center of the top of the back of the tapestry to hang.
 Do not hang until the glue has cooled and is completely dry.
 Hang the tapestry!

-Mounting a tapestry is an easy way to fill a large space with a pop of color and have it look like an expensive piece of wall art.
+I hope you have been inspired by this How to mount a tapestry on a wall post.
+This is a super easy way to fill a large space with a pop of color and have it look like an expensive piece of wall art.

 Don’t feel like making this but love the look of large wall wrt?
 Shop these ideas!